 The rich linguistic heritage of the Council's Member Administrations is an important part of the culture of these islands.
 In recognition of the desire to support indigenous, minority and lesser-used (IML) languages, the topic was added to the BIC portfolio of work sectors at the third summit in June 2002.

-The IML languages group concentrates on Irish, Welsh, Gaelic, Scots, Ulster Scots, Manx, Jèrriais, Guernesiais and Cornish.
+The IML languages work sector concentrates on Irish, Welsh, Gaelic, Scots, Ulster Scots, Manx, Jèrriais, Guernesiais and Cornish.

 The Indigenous, Minority and Lesser-Used Languages (IML) Work Sector is led by the Welsh Government.